 Lcs 893 General Readings in LACS (1-12)

 Individual work in preparation for the comprehensive exam and doctoral dissertation proposal.
 This is a load credit course and students will register for the load units that indicate the appropriate portion of their course load to be devoted to either of the activities previously described.
 May be repeated.
 Course grading is Load Only and does not earn credit.
-Prerequisite: Permission of the Director of Graduate Studies in LACS.
+Prerequisite: Permission of department chairperson or LACS Graduate Program Director.

 Lcs 899 Doctoral Dissertation (1)

 Required of all candidates completing the degree of Doctor of Philosophy.
 Prerequisite: Advancement to Candidacy in the LACS track of the Spanish Ph.D.
 Course grading is Load Only and does not count toward the 60 credit requirement.
 Permission of department chairperson or LACS Graduate Program Director.